A Combinatorial classification of postcritically fixed Newton maps: The Channel Diagram and the Structure of the Immediate Basins and their Complements

 of these invariant curves over all immediate basins forms a connected and $f$-invariant graph in $\Cc$ with vertices at the $\xi_i$ and at $\infty$.
-We call $\Delta$ the {\em channel diagram} of $f$.
+We call $\Delta$ the \emph{channel diagram} of $f$.

 The channel diagram records the mutual locations of the immediate basins of $f$ and provides a first-level combinatorial structure to the dynamical plane.
 Figure \ref{Fig_Degree6} shows a Newton map and its channel diagram.
-The following definition is an axiomatization of the channel diagram.
+In Definition~\ref{Def_ChannelDiagram} we will give an axiomatic characterization of channel diagrams.

+The following theorem is the main result of this section; it shows a relation between poles and fixed points outside immediate basins.
+It considerably sharpens \cite[Corollary 5.2]{RS}, which states that for an immediate basin $U_{\xi}$ of a Newton map, every component of $\C\setminus U_{\xi}$ contains at least one fixed point (i.e.\ a root and hence an immediate basin).

+\begin{theorem}[Fixed points and poles] Let $f$ be a Newton map and $U_\xi$ an immediate basin.
+If $W$ is a component of $\C\setminus U_\xi$, then the number of fixed points in $W$ equals the number of poles in $W$, counting multiplicities. \end{theorem}